There are 10 kinds of people in this world....Those who understand binary and those who don't.

 So, really, when you're using a regular expression to validate an email address, you are trying to ensure that you're not going to get flaky, bizzare addresses which, while technically allowed, may be from malicious sources.
 Afterall, if you're a legitimate user, you're going to be sure your email address is standard and compatible with most systems.

 I recently had trouble in a system with a customer having a single quote in their email address.
-Something like o'reilly@there.com.
+Something like o'[email protected].
 It's technically correct, but many systems won't allow it.

 Output: Email Regex Samples